 In the cloud-first world of today, where applications are built and deployed to the cloud at a dizzying pace, web security for DevSecOps has become vital.
 As cyber threats are evolving by the day, the importance of scanning and analyzing your cloud resources for possible attacks or vulnerabilities cannot be emphasized enough.

-Leading cloud service providers like Azure, AWS, and GCP have native tools available to provide advanced security and threat management capabilities in the cloud.
+Leading cloud service providers like Azure, AWS, and GCP have native tools (such as AWS WAF) available to provide advanced security and threat management capabilities in the cloud.
 This article will discuss these services in detail, and explore the importance of integrating them with existing DevSecOps practices.

 Security Monitoring in the Cloud: Current Landscape